stephaniehobson/stephaniehobson.ca/content/posts/i-lie-to-batman.md

 ---
 title: I lie to Batman
 tags:
-  - batman
-  - comics
-  - hero
-  - robin
-  - superhero
 id: 130
 categories:
   - personal
 date: 2009-12-17 22:16:51
 ---

-_**Note:** If you're following me because you're a code geek, like I am, and you want only my web design related feed and posts [they have their own category now](http://stephaniehobson.ca/wordpress/category/webdesign/). _
+_**Note:** If you're following me because you're a code geek, like I am, and you want only my web design related feed and posts [they have their own category now](http://stephaniehobson.ca/wordpress/category/webdesign/)._

 I was asked the other night who my favourite comic book character is and anyone who knows me would answer without hesitation: Batman.
 They'd be close.